RocketManRC/AboutTimeClient/README.md

 # AboutTimeClient
-A command line program to adjust the system clock on MacOS, Linux and Windows.
+A command line application to adjust the system clock on MacOS, Linux and Windows.
 This can be used standalone to modify the clock by an offset or it can synchronize to an external time source connected via a serial port.
 The time source could be a real time clock (RTC) module and/or GPS.

 # Background
+I developed this cross platform application to assist with running the amateur radio digital communication programs JS8Call and WSJT-X when operating off the grid (i.e. with no internet connection).
+This is because those applications require the computer clock to be within 2 seconds of UTC.

 # Building the Application
-The only requirment for building is a C++11 compiler.
+The only requirement for building is a C++11 compiler.

 I use the following two platform independent libraries: